 W.C.
 Noyes.
 2014.
 Penny Prices, Digital Dynamics, Ann Arbor, MI.
 Third Edition.

-Though the prices are out of date, this book also gives Noyes' advice for collectors of early copper.
+The latest edition of Penny Prices.
+This book also gives Noyes' advice for collectors of early copper.

 J.H.
 Robinson.
 2011.
 Copper Quotes by Robinson, 20th edition.

 "CQR" is a good guide to the complex pricing structure of large and half cents.
 It also contains Robinson's advice for collectors.
 Note that the 20th edition is the final edition as CQR is no longer published.
 Previous editions are still available from: Jack Robinson, PO Box 430, Centreville, VA 20122.
 (703) 830-8865.